 I am thankful to have had the opportunity to participate and, in the process, learn how to fundraise my community to make sure that anything that happens “about us” is for us and by us.
 I will take these skills and connections into my work both personally and professionally as we find new ways to envision a future that is resourced and that is for us and by us.

-Ankita Patel, Giving Project member
+Ankita Patel, cohort member

 In 2020-2021, I am a Zambian-born and raised Indian, multi-lingual, multi-cultural, cis-gendered, hetero, able-bodied, immigrant woman living alone with my puppy on coastal Indigenous land amidst a pandemic, a racial reckoning, and a strenous economy and democracy, working in philanthropy.